 Elsewhere, the legendary Joffrey Ballet premieres a new ballet Feb 7-18 on The B-Sides by Nicholas Blanc, who first choreographed Mothership for New York City Ballet.
 The superstar chorus Chanticleer tours the new work Drum-Taps around the country on a program responding to armed conflict.

 Bringing classical music to new audiences is a central part of Bates’ activities as a curator, whether as a composer or DJ.
 With composer Anna Clyne, he transformed the Chicago Symphony’s MusicNOW series into an imaginative concert experience drawing huge crowds, with cinematic program notes and immersive stagecraft.
-Now serving as composer-in-residence of the Kennedy Center for the Performing Arts, Bates works with the Center’s broad range of artistic constituents, from performances with the National Symphony to appearances with Jason Moran on Kennedy Center Jazz, often integrating DJs into the Center’s unique spaces.
+Now serving as the first composer-in-residence of the Kennedy Center, Bates works with the Center’s broad range of artistic constituents, from performances with the National Symphony to appearances with Jason Moran on Kennedy Center Jazz, often integrating DJs into the Center’s unique spaces.
 His KC Jukebox series presents new music in new formats, featuring immersive production and ambient information to educate the audience, as well as post-parties with DJs to allow people to debrief in a casual setting.
 The season opens with famed German electronica duo Mouse on Mars and continues with Eye/Ear, a show featuring music that responds to visual art.
 The Jukebox series includes two shows on the inaugural Direct Current festival and closes with a tribute to JFK featuring music in response to civil rights challenges.